AEDs: High-Tech Help for Cardiac Arrest

 by teaching people how to use them.
 Seconds and minutes count when cardiac arrest

 occurs.
-The rate of survival drops for every minute that goes by without this type
+The likelihood of survival decreases for every minute that goes by without

 Is an AED useful for all types of cardiac arrest?

-No. Other abnormal rhythms like a very slow heart rate or no heartbeat at all, cannot
+No. Other abnormal rhythms like a very slow heart rate or no heartbeat at all, can't

 be treated with an AED.
 When a user puts the AED's electrodes or adhesive pads on

 a victim's chest, the device determines whether the patient's heart needs to be shocked

 or not.
 Then the AED will instruct the rescuer about the next steps.
 Many of the newer